dhoyle/splicedocs-jekyll/pages/MLManager/UsingMLManager.md

 <div class="TopicContent" data-swiftype-index="true" markdown="1">
 # Using the Splice ML Manager

 This topic shows you how to use the Splice Machine *ML Manager*, a machine learning framework that combines the power of Splice Machine with the power of Apache Zeppelin notebooks, Apache MLflow, and Amazon Sagemaker to create a full-cycle platform for developing and maintaining your smart applications.

+{% include splice_snippets/dbaasonlytopic.md %}

 This topic is organized into these sections:

 * [*ML Manager Workflow*](#workflow) provides a quick overview of what the *ML Manager* does and how it interfaces with MLflow and SageMaker to provide a complete Machine Learning production environment.
 * [*Running an Experiment*](#runExperiment) walks you through creating an ML experiment for detecting credit card fraud and shows you how to train, run, and compare two different learning models.